 Volatility in the current business climate has finance executives performing stress tests on cash forecasting.
 What happens if 20 or 30 percent of a company’s receivables aren’t getting paid?
 Even prior to the global health crisis, 78 percent of accounts payable departments admitted to paying invoices late.
-With lower revenues and contracted growth slated for the second half of 2020, many companies face a cash flow crunch.
+As economic uncertainty drags into 2021, many companies face a cash flow crunch.

 New demand for liquidity is driving greater curiosity around accounts receivable finance.
 Accounts receivable finance unlocks working capital by allowing companies to sell their customer invoices to banks and other funding sources for faster payment.
 In turn, companies improve cash flow and minimize the need to turn to more expensive sources of liquidity.

 One of the most common types of accounts receivable finance is factoring.
 With traditional factoring, a business sells its accounts receivable to a third-party, usually a bank.
 While the business is given immediate access to liquidity, it receives far less access to the full amount of the receivable sold than other forms of receivables monetization.
 For example, a company will receive early payment for 85 percent of the customer invoice amount (minus various fees) from the funder – then the remaining 15 percent will be paid once the customer has paid the funder.